Understanding direct cremation

 Choose what’s right for you

-We specialise in direct cremations because they give you the freedom to honour a life in your own way — without the limits of a set service at a crematorium.
+Direct cremation gives you the freedom to honour a life in your own way, without the limits of a set service at a crematorium.

 An urn to reflect them

-From scattering urns for water or woodland to ceramic display urns — choose what feels most meaningful.
+From scattering urns for water or woodland to ceramic display urns — families often choose what feels most meaningful to them.

 For planting